Photo Credit: Matt + Steph Photography

 Artist

 Brianna Gosselin is an artist possessing the unique ability to paint the world as few of us see it.
-Densely layered, her work captures the spirit and light of nature, radiating back to viewers with an energy felt more than seen.
-A graduate of PCVS — celebrated for it’s art programs — Brianna continues to expand beyond her preferred medium of acrylics, drawing a harmonious balance between texture, form and colour.
+Densely layered, their work captures the spirit and light of nature, radiating back to viewers with an energy felt more than seen.
+A graduate of PCVS — celebrated for it’s art programs — Brianna continues to expand beyond their preferred medium of acrylics, drawing a harmonious balance between texture, form and colour.

 In addition, Brianna has served on the Art School of Peterborough’s board of directors and was chair of the marketing committee.